Legnano Frogs

 The Legnano Frogs established in 1977, are an American football team from the city of Legnano, in the Metropolitan City of Milan, in Lombardy, Italy.
 It has black and silver as its social colors, while it has a frog as a symbol, hence the name of the team.

 In 2023, The Frogs will be back playing at the top level of the Italian Football League IFL.

-Among the most successful American football teams in Italy, they were European champions in 1989 (with two participations in the Eurobowl), won six Italian Football League titles (with 11 participations in the Italian Bowl) and a Coppa Italia Bowl (1993).
+Among the most successful American football teams in Italy, they were European Football League champions in 1989 (with two participations in the Eurobowl final), won six Italian Football League titles (with 11 participations in the Italian Bowl) and a Coppa Italia Bowl (1993).
 The youth team has won two Youngbowls (1991, 1992).

 History

 The team was founded by a group of boys from Gallarate in 1977.
 They decided to practice this sport after seeing it while vacationing in the United States.

 The founders organized three small teams, with reference to as many bars in the area.
 From the spring of 1978 one of these teams, called Frogs (in reference to the 1972 horror film Frogs) from the Bianchi bar, who had gone there for work, began training with the Pink Panthers of Piacenza.

 In Piacenza there were several players from the NATO base who taught the children the fundamentals of the sport.
 From the Pink Panthers, the Rhinos Milano was formed, one of the most important Italian football teams.

 From 1978 to 1980, the Frogs played many friendlies, also participating in tournaments organized in NATO bases.
 Among the games played there was the first official match played between Italian American football teams in preparation for the first championship officially recognized by the federation; played on 24 June 1978 at the Stadio Carlo Speroni in Busto Arsizio, it was won 36–0 by the Rhinos Milano over the Gallarate Frogs.

 In 1981, the first official championship was organized by the Italian American Football Association, consisting of five teams: the Frogs, the Rhinos Milano, the Jaguars Turin, the Rams Milano and the Eagles Ferrara.
 In 1984 the team moved to Busto Arsizio and changed its name to Busto Arsizio Frogs.
 In 1984 the Frogs beat an American team for the first time, the Derby Rangers of the NATO Naval Air Station in Tirrenia, 7–0.